Driving the Cabot Trail: A 1-Day Itinerary on Lovely Cape Breton

 Drive Distance from Cape Smokey Picnic Park 8.3 miles approx 16 min

 You’ll wind through the forest and then out a slight uphill to the end of the peninsula.
-Here you can sit and watch the sea birds soar overhead and take in the beauty of Cape Breton.
-There is a loop trail that will take you back a more forested way, or go back the way you came.
-There is plenty of parking at the trailhead and don’t forget your camera!
+Here, you can sit and watch the sea birds soar overhead and take in beautiful Cape Breton island.
+There is a loop trail that will take you back a more forested way or go back the way you came.
+There is plenty of parking at the trailhead, so don’t forget your camera!

 Looking for more things to do on Cape Breton Island?
 Read about the culture, golf, hiking, food and more